Best Cheap Health Insurance in Wisconsin (2025)

 Bronze plans are the cheapest tier of coverage, costing an average of $483 per month.
 This can help keep your monthly costs low.

 However, you typically won't have much coverage until after you've paid for thousands of dollars of medical care yourself.
-So they're a good deal if you only expect to go to the doctor a few times for routine health care.
+As such, Bronze plans are a good deal if you only expect to go to the doctor a few times for routine health care.

 A Bronze plan will protect you from high costs if you have an unexpected injury or get very sick.
 But it's a good idea to have enough savings to cover the plan's high deductible so you'll be prepared if there's an emergency.